jtagcat/git-id/pkg/encoding/ssh_config/README.md

  - `# hello` in ssh_config is under `*.Comment` as ` hello` (mind the space)
  - `Hostname foo #`, ` #` will be trimmed, while `Hostname foo # ` Comment = ` `
    - `#\n` will be trimmed to `\n`.

+### Indenting
+Encoding: Indenting is currently soft-coded to 2 spaces.
+Indentation is used for sub-objects.

 ## Status
 tl;dr: pivoting, no typing support planned.